cos301-2019-se/A-Recognition/Database_Manager/README.md

 }
 ```

----

-#### /update
+#### update
-Endpoint for updating a user's details.
+Fucntion for updating a user's details.
 The request should contain all user details.

 Example:
 ```